-He controlled all the sales of alcohol in the city after he had his rival Moran & others kill
+He controlled all the sales of alcohol in the city after he had his rival Moran & six others killed.

-The 'St. Valentines Massacre' 1929, shocked the USA No one knows how many people had killed, some sa Reporters followed round li movie star.
-It is the mad million a year.
-Police of him of any murders as not say anything against him, fear their lives.
+The 'St. Valentines Massacre' in 1929, shocked the USA.
+No one knows how many people Al Capone had killed, some say over 200.
+Reporters followed him around like a movie star.
+It is thought he made £60 million a year.
+Police could not convict him of any murders as nobody would say anything against him, fearing for their lives.

 Al Capone finally went to jail for carrying an illegal gun & then for 11 years for not paying his taxes.
 After jail he lived a quiet life in Florida, dying aged just 48, in 1947.

-PROHIBITION Volstead Act
+Volstead Act

+soon as the

+ways, legal and not

+Lost tax

-Laws that work are laws that most people believe in or laws which have thugh punishments if you break them - so its not worth breaking the law.
+Laws that work are laws that most people believe in or laws which have tough punishments if you break them - so its not worth breaking the law.

-immigrants the

-bars
+PROHIBITION

 For many prohibition was neither of these things.

-It was described as a 'noble' experiment - but not all experiments work

-💢 Not breaking the law
+🛱 Not breaking the law

-In 1844 when a town banned alcohol a bar owner, charged entrance for for seeing a stripped pig and then gave a 'free' drink!
-As soon as the macists were allowed to sell shol as medicine.
-More people became 'ill' and the number of pharmacies tripled in some areas e against pro
+In 1844 when a town banned alcohol a bar

+stripped pig and then gave a 'free' drink!
+As

+owner, charged entrance for for seeing a

-Volstead Act was passed people look ways, legal and not so legal to continue drinking.
+Volstead Act was passed people lool

+so legal to continue drinking.
-Alcohol as medicine

-🙀 Alcohol for religion

-Some religions used wine and so more people went to church and synagogues.
-Numbers of 'Rabbis' increased they were allowed to buy alcohol

-🙀 Lost business

-Many businesses closed including breweries, saloons & restaurants.
-Thousands of people lost their jobs.

-🙀 Speakeasies

-illegal bars where everywhere across the country, especially in the big cities like New York & Chicago.
+States lost huge amounts of money.
+New York state lost 75% of its income.
+Federal govt. lost \$1.1 billion from alcohol tax.
+It was described as a 'noble' experiment - but not all experiments work Alcohol drinkers For many people including many new immigrants they were against prohibition from the start.
+People continued to drink, New York had double the number of bars after prohibition.
+Home brewing equipment was for sale in hardware stores.
+Alcohol as medicine Pharmacists were allowed to sell alcohol as medicine.
+More people became 'ill' and the number of pharmacies tripled in some areas Bootleggers Demand for alcohol remained & so people imported alcohol (bootleg) illegally & many people brewed their own alcohol (moonshine) to sell.
+Gangsters The illegal trade in alcohol was controlled by gangsters like Al Capone who made millions from it.
+To control their trade they used violence, making the streets of many cities unsafe.
+It is estimated that \$2,000,000,000 was made by the gangsters every year! 🙀 Alcohol for religion Some religions used wine and so more people went to church and synagogues.
+Numbers of 'Rabbis' increased they were allowed to buy alcohol 🙀 Lost business Many businesses closed including breweries, saloons & restaurants.
+Thousands of people lost their jobs. 🙀 Speakeasies illegal bars where everywhere across the country, especially in the big cities like New York & Chicago.
 Millions of people regularly went to the speakeasies each night.

-T Boot ers

-lost \$1.1 billion fr

-🙀 Lost tax

-States lost huge amounts of

-money.
-New York state lost 75% of its income.
-Federal govt.

-Deman icohol ined & so people ohol eg) iller "Iv & many impg people wn al (moonshine sters

-Shol was controlled by one who made millions from entrol their trade they used violence, treets of many cities unsafe. d that \$2,000,000,000 was made by It is esti the gangsters every year!

 XLaw enforcement A prohibition commissioner - John F. Kramer had the job of enforcing the law, along with 3,000 special agents.
 They had a difficult job: many millions of people regularly broke the law by drinking; stopping the bootleggers was impossible - the USA is a huge country plus there was lots of money to be made; gangsters bribed policemen, agents, police chiefs, judges & politicians to ignore what was happening; gangsters would be violent if they did not get their way, with hundreds of agents killed.